Sarvarian/sarvarian.github.io/contents/2_aban_simple_object_notation.md

 by the specification.

-Any type inference is application specific and may define by the application(s) using
+Any type inference is application specific and may define by each application.
-ASON for data serialization.
-ASON specification is only concern with how to produce and parse information in a cohesive language.
+ASON specification is only concern with how to author and parse information in a cohesive language.
 Semantic of information is not responsibility of ASON specification.